dregiske/ACM_Minecraft_Script/README.md

 /weather clear
 ```

-2. Stop the weather and time cycles so it stays perfect forver:
+2. Stop the weather and time cycles so it stays perfect forever:
 ```
 /gamerule doDaylightCycle false
 /gamerule doWeatherCycle false